DeminYu98/DiffCast/README.md

 This repository contains the part of training and inference code for using DiffCast to make predictions (5 --> 20) on SEVIR datasets.

-> Other pulbic datasets in our paper are preprocessed with `h5` files.
-Feel free to concat me (deminy@stu.hit.edu.cn,deminyu98@gmail.com) if you have any questions about code or datasets.

 ## Code

 ### Environment